Approved Treatments for Hemophilia

 Cyklokapron

-Cyklokapron (tranexamic acid) is an antifibrinolytic agent that’s designed to control or prevent bleeding episodes in hemophilia patients, and reduce the need for replacement therapy during and following tooth extraction.
-It is administered as an intravenous, or into-the-vein, injection.
+Cyklokapron (tranexamic acid) is an antifibrinolytic agent that is indicated to be used as a short-term treatment to reduce or prevent bleeds and to lower the need for replacement therapy during and after tooth extraction.
+It is administered as an intravenous injection.

 Learn more